nazverdee/Increase-Swap-Memory/README.md

 This project is built with **Bash** commands and is intended for use on **Red Hat Command Line** (RHEL)

+### Steps to follow:

-Create the Swap File of size 2GB
+- Create the Swap File of size 2GB

-Set the correct permissions on the swap file so that only the user who created it can read and write to it:
+- Set the correct permissions on the swap file so that only the user who created it can read and write to it:

-Convert the file into swap space using the following command:
+- Convert the file into swap space using the following command:

-Make the Swap File Persistent by add it to the system configuration file /etc/fstab.
+- Make the Swap File Persistent by add it to the system configuration file /etc/fstab.

-Notify the System of the New Swap File using swapon
+- Notify the System of the New Swap File using swapon